gwathlobal/CotD/src/README.txt

  - Mounted combat
  - Multi-tile monsters
  - 3D map
+ - Stealth gameplay

 --------------------
 GENERAL TIPS

- - You can side either with Angels or with Demons.
-Though mankind is allied with angels, it is mainly stuck in the conflict between the parties.
+ - The two primary sides are Angels and Demons.
+Though mankind is allied with the Angels, it is mainly stuck in the conflict between the parties.
  - You are not alone and should not be able to overcome all obstacles by yourself, some enemies will require aid from your allies.
  - Your enemies are able to hide their true appearance, so observe and learn their tactics to avoid nasty surprises.
  - You can attack your allies but not members of your own faction.
 This does not extend to demons - they can attack anyone.